Dr Mustapha Sheikh

 PEER-REVIEWED JOURNAL ARTICLES

-'The Political Economy and Underdevelopment of the Muslim World: A Juridico-Philosophical Perspective', forthcoming in Arab Law Quarterly.
+'The Political Economy and Underdevelopment of the Muslim World: A Juridico-Philosophical Perspective', Arab Law Quarterly, 2018.
 Co-authored with M. Shahid Ebrahim (Durham University).

 'Islam, Alcohol and Identity: Towards a Critical Muslim Studies Approach', Reorient: Journal of Critical Muslim Studies, 2018.
 Co-authored with Tajul Islam.